alealejandro1/obsidian_brain/TECHNICAL/GRAPH/The Practitioner's Guide to Graph Data - notes.md

 	Pitfall #2: Using the word *id* as a property > replace with vertex information such as *customer_id*.
 	Pitfall #3: Inconsistent use of casing > use *CamelCase* for vertex labels and *snake_case* for edge labels and property keys.

+## Exploring Neighborhoods in Production

+	Rule of Thumb #7 : Properties such as timestamps can be duplicated onto edges and vertices.
+This is to reduce the number of elements to process in a query (by creating duplicated information).
+For example on bank transfers you can have the date of transfer on the edge connected to an account vertex and on the vertex for the specific transaction.
+	Denormalization  : Improving read performance of a database at the expense of losing write performance, by adding redundant copies of data grouped differently.
+	Rule of Thumb #8 : Let the direction you want to walk/traverse your edge labels determine the key indeces you need on edge labels in your graph schema. -> know what queries you want to do before you create the graph!
+	Rule of Thumb #10: Keep only the edges and indexes you need for your production queries.

+## Using Trees in Development : Hierarchical Data
+* Hierarchical Data represents concepts that naturally organize into a nested structure of dependencies.

+Examples of Hierarchical Data:
+* **Bill of Materials**: Boeing 737 contains [Right Wing, Left Wing], Right Wing contains : [Turbine Engine 1, ...]
+	*